backup/backup/README.md

 ## A Backup Ruby Gem

 __Backup__ is a Ruby Gem written for __Unix__ and __Ruby on Rails (2 and 3)__ environments.
 It can be used both with and without the Ruby on Rails framework!
 This gem offers a quick and simple solution to backing up databases such as MySQL/PostgreSQL/SQLite and Files/Folders.
-All backups can be transferred to Amazon S3, Rackspace Cloud Files, any remote server you have access to (using either SCP, SFTP or regular FTP), or a Local server.
+All backups can be transferred to Amazon S3, Rackspace Cloud Files, Dropbox Web Service, any remote server you have access to (using either SCP, SFTP or regular FTP), or a Local server.
 Backup handles Compression, Archiving, Encryption, Backup Cleaning (Cycling) and supports Email Notifications.

 ## Written for Environments